laxmi1707/PaymentAIAgent/README.md

 # PaymentAIAgent
 This explores the use of Agents for payments .
-It uses PaymanAI , and langchain tool
+It uses PaymanAI , and langchain tool Then there is an gmail agent which tries to connect to your gmail account provided the keys which you have created in your gmail.
+This is a test app.
+Step to create your gmail project and api keys is provided in link below.

 # How to clone and use
 -git clone usegithubhttps url